-They don’t see you as their level.
+They don’t see you at their level.
 They see you as someone with higher experiences and knowledge than them, even though you might be younger.

-During one of my meeting on Facebook, I raised a suggestion that none of the company’s competitors have thought about.
-But I raised the suggestion, they listened to me and I received many messages and thank you sms that same night.
+During one of my meetings on Facebook, I raised a suggestion that none of the company’s competitors have thought about.
+But I raised the suggestion, they listened to me and I received many messages and thank you SMS that same night.
 Now, they call me whenever they just need to “do things differently”

 They’ve put me above their peer level.
 They’ve seen me as an expert, even though I was far younger than them.

-People who put you above their peer level are mostly the people that you’ve made a good first impression and they were pleased with your attributes, the very first moment you met them.
+People who put you above their peer level are mostly the people with that you’ve made a good first impression and were pleased with your attributes, the very first moment you met them.

 So, it’s safe to say that people who put you above their peer level, are strangers who you’ve made a good first impression with.